 When adding your team members to the account, you can set which groups they will belong to which provides them with access to certain features.
-Permission includes, but are not limited to, enabling users to bulk export, bulk delete, access API, configure deal's pipeline and deal privacy.
+Permissions include, but are not limited to, enabling users to bulk export, bulk delete, access API, configure the deal's pipeline, and deal privacy.

 Bulk Exports Restrictions

 In the Settings >> Users, grant certain users the ability to perform bulk exports

 In the Settings >> Users, grant certain users the ability to perform bulk contact deletions

 API Access Restrictions